N-alsharafi/SUDuyuru/README.md

 &nbsp;

 ---
+### new in 1.2.1:
+* added versions for packages to ensure SUDuyuru doesn't break with python package updates
+* uploaded the .gitignore to github

 ### New in 1.2.0:
 * Updated mail content and implemented more advanced html and css for formatting.

 ### New in 1.1.2:
 * Implemented proper logging instead of print statements, info can now be viewed in docker logs while the container is running.